 - To add more to your felt hibiscus arrangement, you can make a palm leaf by wrapping and gluing the base of the skinny palm leaves around a length of floral wire, alternating sides.

 For another tropical felt flower, find our easy felt plumeria tutorial, or browse all of our felt flower tutorials.
-Look through our felt projects for inspiration, or follow us on Instagram, Facebook and Twitter for daily glimpses into what we’re up to.
+Look through our felt projects for inspiration, or follow us on Instagram, Facebook, and Pinterest for daily glimpses into what we’re up to.
 If you want to explore the potential of your own creativity, visit our membership page to become a part of our community of creatives.
-We can’t wait to see what inspires you! ~ Lia & Team
+We can’t wait to see what inspires you! ~ Lia & team